wewewer123/LOVE-VN-ENGINE/README.md

 - Simple Image/Music/Text vn engine.
 - No programming knowledge required to use.
 - MultiThreaded music loading for the smoothest usage possible.
-- Support for the 3DS, Switch, iOS and pc.
+- Support for the 3DS, Switch, website, iOS and pc.

 ## Installing